gradle/native-samples/README.md

 ## Supporting multiple Swift versions (swift-versions)

 This build demonstrates using multiple versions of Swift in a single build.
+There are two projects that build identical applications.
+One is written in Swift 3 compatible code (`swift3-app`) and one is written with Swift 4 compatible code (`swift4-app`).
+When running the application, it will print a message about which version of Swift was used.

 ```
+NOTE: Needs Swift tool chain
 > cd swift/swift-versions
 > ./gradlew assemble
 ```

-There are two projects that build identical applications.
-One is written in Swift3 compatible code (`swift3-app`) and one is written with Swift4 compatible code (`swift4-app`).
-When running the application, it will print a message about which version of Swift was used.

 By default, the tests for a given Swift production component will be compiled for the same version of Swift.
-In `swift3-app`, the production and test code will be built with Swift3 source compatibility.
+For instance, in `swift3-app`, the production and test code will be built with Swift 3 source compatibility.